bi-labor/es-mssql/docs/README.md

 While completing your exercises, please include the scripts, packages, projects, etc. in your submission.
 A starter submission is provided to you.
 Fill in the missing pieces there.

-> :memo: The exercises all highlight the `path` where you should put your solution. **Please follow these guidelines.** The submissions are checked automatically.
+> The exercises all highlight the `path` where you should put your solution. **Please follow these guidelines.** The submissions are checked automatically.
 Files and folders not adhering to the prescribed structure might be skipped, and you will get a worse grade.

 ## Task